Ultimate Checklist for Personal Injury Settlement Negotiations: What to Do and Avoid

 #1 Preserve Evidence

-Preserving evidence is crucial in a claim for personal injury settlement because it is the primary means of proving fault and establishing non-economic and economic damages.
-The more evidence that can be collected and preserved, the stronger the case will be.
+On the legal representation side, preserving evidence is crucial in a claim for personal injury lawsuit settlement because it is the primary means of proving fault and establishing non-economic and economic damages.
+The more evidence that can be collected and preserved, the stronger the case (and the settlement award) will be.

 #2 Get Medical Treatment

-Getting medical treatment and medical care is necessary when negotiating a personal injury settlement amount to establish the extent of the injuries and medical treatment required, this can help to document the injuries and link them to the accident.
+Getting medical treatment, physical therapy and medical care is necessary when negotiating a personal injury settlement amount to establish the extent of the injuries and medical treatment required, this can help to document the injuries and link them to the accident.

 #3 Value Your Claim

 This helps you to determine the amount of settlement compensation you are entitled to receive.
-A proper evaluation of the personal injury claim takes into consideration the nature and severity of the injuries, the medical expenses or health care medical bills, monetary losses, and additional bills incurred as a result.
-Also, other expenses such as loss of wages or non-economical damages such as loss of quality of life or anxiety or depression in their daily life.
+A proper evaluation of the personal injury claim takes into consideration the nature and severity of the injuries, the physical pain, the medical expenses or health care medical bills, monetary losses, and additional bills, like attorney fees, incurred as a result.
+Also, other expenses such as loss of wages or non-economic damages such as loss of quality of life or anxiety or depression in their daily life.

 #4 Build your claim